AustinAgile/kubernetes-probes/README.md

 ## API
   * `addReadinessFunction(alive, name)`
     * `alive` - [REQUIRED] - function(cb).
-       Called by kubernetes-probes when kubernetes requests a liveness probe.
+       Called by _kubernetes-probes_ when kubernetes requests a liveness probe.
-       If this function is not defined, kubernetes-probes response will be "liveness function undefined." with status 400.
+       If this function is not defined, _kubernetes-probes_ response will be "liveness function undefined." with status 400.
       * `cb` - [REQUIRED] - function(isAlive, message).
-        Called to return liveness state to kubernetes-probes.
+        Called to return liveness state to _kubernetes-probes_.
         * `isAlive` - [REQUIRED] - boolean.
           TRUE indicates alive, response status is 200.
           FALSE indicates not alive, response status is 400.